Skip to main content

 • OpenID Connect Back-Channel Logout 1.0: Specification: Manages logout processes using back-channel communication with logout tokens.

-• OpenID Connect Client-Initiated Backchannel Authentication (CIBA): Specification: Enables secure user authentication via backchannel communication on devices without direct web access, ideal for IoT and financial services scenarios.
-Supports three delivery modes: poll (client polls token endpoint), ping (server notifies client at callback), push (server delivers tokens to notification endpoint)
+• OpenID Connect Client-Initiated Backchannel Authentication (CIBA): Specification: Enables secure user authentication via backchannel communication on devices without direct web access, commonly used in IoT and financial-services scenarios.
+Supports three delivery modes: poll (client polls token endpoint), ping (server notifies client at callback), and push (server delivers tokens to notification endpoint).

 • Pairwise Pseudonymous Identifiers (PPID): OpenID Connect Core Section 8: Implements a privacy mechanism by generating unique subject identifiers per client.